jmchale5555/hotbox2/readme.md

 There's a binary which can be run to set up the database called hot_dbinit and I've left the source code there in the project root in file hot.c

 There were a few interesting problems and choices along the way.
-I opted to reset the view if oyu change room,  it could have switched to the same desk in a different room reliably, but I feel the end user would lose confidence in what was happening / being displayed, so forcing them to re-select a desk feels more solid.
+I opted to reset the view if you change room,  it could have switched to the same desk in a different room reliably, but I feel the end user would lose confidence in what was happening / being displayed, so forcing them to re-select a desk before the booking slots reappear feels more solid and intuative.

 Suprisingly, github is not too smart and doesn't recognise that so much of this code is Javascript / Alpine js.
 It seems all it does is look at the file extensions (but it recognised the CSS so...).
 If you look at my view files under app/views, there's very little PHP, they're like 98% JS/CSS/HTML but there you go.
 Github doesn't see the javascript for some reason.